Realtor shows house to Asian-American couple.

 Share:

-If you’re a homeowner or real estate investor and have big plans for your property, you may need a variance to make those changes.
+If you’re a homeowner or real estate investor with big plans for your property, you may need a variance to realize your vision.

-Let’s take a look at what a variance is in real estate, some different types of variances, and tips for a smooth variance application process.
+Let’s look at what a variance is in real estate, explore different types of variances, and consider tips for a seamless variance application process.

 What Is A Variance In Real Estate?